Jordan A. Thomas: Awards and recognition

+In 2026, Chambers and Partners ranked Thomas in Band 1 for Whistleblower Representation in the USA Nationwide category.

-In 2020, Thomas was named to the "Enforcement 40" by Securities Docket, and to the "500 Leading Plaintiff Financial Lawyers" by Law Dragon.
+In 2020, Thomas was named to the "Enforcement 40" by Securities Docket, and to the "500 Leading Plaintiff Financial Lawyers" by Lawdragon, which has recognized him on the list every year since.

 In 2019, Thomas was named a "Distinguished Leader" by the New York Law Journal, and a "Top Thought Leader In Trust" by Trust Across America.

 In 2018, Thomas was named "Lawyer of the Year" by Taxpayers Against Fraud Educational Fund, a "Plaintiff Trailblazer" by the National Law Journal, an "MVP in Securities Law" by Law360, and was shortlisted for "Plaintiff Attorney of the Year" by Benchmark Litigation.

 In 2017, Labaton Sucharow was shortlisted among the Financial Times Most Innovative North American Law Firms List as a "Standout" in the Rule of Law and Access to Justice category and Thomas was specifically identified for his work exposing corporate wrongdoing.

 In both 2013 and 2012, the Ethisphere Institute named Thomas to its listing of "Attorneys Who Matter," which recognizes practitioners in the world of corporate ethics and compliance.

 In 2012, Thomas was named a "Legal Rebel" by the American Bar Association Journal.

 While at the SEC, Thomas received four Chairman's Awards, four Division Director's Awards and a Letter of Commendation from the United States Attorney for the District of Columbia.

 Thomas was twice awarded the Rear Admiral Hugh H. Howell Award of Excellence.